NATIONAL MEATBALL DAY

 - and the list goes on and on.

-There is a restaurant in New York that has 54 different kinds of meatballs.
-Not only do meatballs allow for variety, but they move from appetizer to side dish to the main dish quite easily.
-Meatballs can be made the night before and put in the crockpot, or days before and kept in the freezer.
+We can’t put a number on the variety of meatballs in the world.
+Nor can we limit how many you put on your plate.
+One giant meatball will more than satisfy but a bowlful of smaller ones is easier to share.
+And as we’ve already pointed out, their variety is unquestionably a selling point.
+Not only do meatballs allow for variety, but did we mention how flexible they are?
+Meatballs move from appetizer to side dish to the main dish quite easily.
+Meatballs can be made the night before and put in the crockpot, or days before, and kept in the freezer.